Shippable/docs/sources/platform/workflow/job/runsh.md

         versionNumber: 		<number of the version you want to pin>
       - IN: 				<gitRepoResource with buildOnPullRequest: true>
         showBuildStatus:	true
+      - IN:         <cliConfig with scope support>
+        scopes:
+          - scope        <scope that you want configured>
       - TASK:
         - script: 			<any shell command>
         - script: 			<any shell command>